-Osteopaths should implement appropriate risk mitigations including infection control policies and procedures (informed by UK public health guidance and professional guidance) to reduce the transmission of any diseases with face-to-face appointments.
+Osteopaths should implement appropriate risk mitigations including infection control policies and procedures (informed by National Infection Prevention and Control guidance issued by the relevant government, and where relevant any UK public health guidance and professional guidance) to reduce the transmission of any diseases with face-to-face appointments.

-Even with the lifting of restrictions, osteopaths may choose to continue to utilise masks or other personal protective equipment (PPE) in response to their own risk assessments as a general policy, or on a case-by-case basis.
+In relation to COVID-19, even with the lifting of restrictions, osteopaths may choose to continue to utilise masks or other personal protective equipment (PPE) in response to their own risk assessments as a general policy, or on a case-by-case basis.
 This will be a matter for their own professional judgement.